What is a Lasting Power of Attorney Mental Capacity Assessment?

-Assessing mental capacity for a Power of Attorney is necessary to avoid implications.
-If you have a client who has lost the mental capacity and wants to obtain a Power of Attorney, please get in touch with our professionals at Mental Capacity Assess.
+Assessing mental capacity for a Power of Attorney is necessary to avoid problems including later challenges regarding the person’s decision making.
+If you have a client who has lost the mental capacity and needs to obtain a Power of Attorney, please get in touch with our professionals at Mental Capacity Assess.

 What is a Lasting Power of Attorney?

-It is a legal document that enables individuals with the lost mental capacity to give the power to handle their affairs to an appointed person.
-This includes decision making in relation to finances, property, future health care, personal care, and welfare decisions of an individual.
+It is a legal document that enables individuals with impaired mental capacity to give the power to handle their affairs to an appointed person.
+This includes decision making in relation to finances, property, future health care, personal care, and welfare decisions of the individual.

 Who can assess Mental Capacity for Power of Attorney?

 Just because a person has a mental disorder, this doesn’t necessarily mean they lack the capacity to make a specific decision.
 A trained mental capacity assessor, such as a psychiatrist can determine if an individual has the mental capacity to make a decision.
 Our services include completing the process of mental capacity assessment for power of attorney.

 What form is required for a Power of attorney mental capacity assessment?